ZeekInteractive/pusher/README.md

 Unfortunately WP Engine's git push is not really an option for teams and agencies (due to lack of a central, visible and consistent deployment process).

-This is where the Zeek Pusher comes into play.
+This is where Pusher comes into play.

-The Zeek Pusher is a bridge between Buddy/Deploybot and WP Engine's git push.
+Pusher is a bridge between Buddy/Deploybot and WP Engine's git push.
 You set it up as a standalone server that serves as the central point for the git push to WP Engine.

 ### How it works
 On the ZWP server, for the specific project and environment, there are two directories (each directory is a git repository):